henspace/henspace/games/clickandcrawl/dungeon-welcome.832f01e2.md

 mercenaries and monster-hunters who can rid the kingdom from Fallensword's undead minions.
 But armies cost money and your fellow townsfolk have none!

-Legends tell that the ancient dwarven dungeon on the outskirts of the town holds vast riches and gold, but also fearsome creatures and dangers.
-Originally built by the dwarves of the Black Dragon
-Mountains, the dungeon allegedly contains gold portals for transferring the dwarves' minings up to the surface.
+Legends tell that the ancient dwarven dungeon on the outskirts of the town holds vast riches and gold, but is also home to fearsome monsters from other worlds.
+Originally built by the dwarves of the Black Dragon Mountains, the dungeon allegedly contains gold portals for transferring the dwarves' minings up to the surface.

 You have agreed to enter the dungeon and send back, via these portals, as much gold as you can to help your fellow townsfolk raise an army and free the Three